 This year Admirals teams will be giving back to the community.
-We are very exciting about the making a positive impact in someone else's life and also bringing our teams together.
+We are very excited about making a positive impact in someone else's life while also bringing our teams together.
 There are many ways you can help!

 Community Outreach Liason

 To change the way the world views Down syndrome and send a global message of acceptance for all.

 We change lives through consistent delivery of free educational, therapeutic-based and career development programs for individuals with Down syndrome, their families and the community, through a replicable playhouse model.

 12U A2 will be making a "Wish Tree" with families at Gigi's playhouse on Thursday, Nov.
 29th.

 Founded in 1987, Feed My Starving Children (FMSC) is a Christian non-profit that provides nutritionally complete meals specifically formulated for malnourished children.